Taken in my office at the University of Canberra, winter 2014

 My formal qualifications are in medical science, medicine (both Newcastle, NSW 1984.1987), tropical medicine and hygiene (Royal College Physicians 1990) and epidemiology (London School of Hygiene and Tropical Medicine, 1997), capped in 2002 by a multidisciplinary PhD in epidemiology and population health from the Australian National University (ANU), for a thesis entitled "Inequality and Sustainability".

 I have long been recognised internationally for my activism for sustainable health and poverty reduction, including being named “one of a 100 doctors for the planet”, in 2009, by the French Environmental Health Association.
 In 2010 I was awarded a prestigious Australian Research Council "Future Fellow" research fellowship which supported independent research on the topic “Health and sustainability: Australia in a global context” between February 2011 and February 2015.
+In 2018 I received the Tony McMichael public health, ecology and environment award, from the Public Health Association of Australia.
+See a blog about that, here.

 My writing, editing and activism mostly concern sustainability, global environmental change, human health, development, conflict and human rights.
 I was a co-ordinating lead author (CLA) for the conceptual framework and the scenarios working group (future human well-being) of the Millennium Ecosystem Assessment (2002-05).
 I was a Lead Author in the health chapter of the Global Energy Assessment and a Contributing Author for the 5th Intergovernmental Panel on Climate Change (IPCC) report, in the health chapter.
 I was the CLA on health for the Asia Pacific section of the Global Environmental Outlook 6, the theme of which is “Healthy Planet Healthy People”, and until late 2017 contributed on human health to the overall report.
 In 2017 I was appointed as a convening lead author for a forthcoming book (Cambridge University Press) (2019) on forests and the sustainable development goals, co-ordinated by the International Union of Forest Research Organizations.